yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2023/index.md

 ### AMD, delivering on their promises

-[Last month](https://yuzu-emu.org/entry/yuzu-progress-report-mar-2023/#amd-2332-and-newer-drivers) we mentioned that AMD introduced a regression that caused graphical corruption and crashes on some games.
+[Last month,](https://yuzu-emu.org/entry/yuzu-progress-report-mar-2023/#amd-2332-and-newer-drivers) we mentioned that AMD introduced a regression that caused graphical corruption and crashes with some games.

 We’re happy to announce that since driver version 23.4.2 and later the issue is resolved for Vega and newer, allowing Radeon Windows users to fully benefit from the new Vulkan extensions supported by the latest drivers, reducing shader building stuttering to a minimum.
 Just as AMD promised, except...

-Polaris (RX 400/500 series) cards may still be unstable under some rare cases, but a fix should not take long to come.
+Polaris (RX 400/500 series) cards may still be unstable under some rare cases, but a fix shouldn't take too long to appear.
 In the meantime, Polaris users should stick to driver [23.3.1](https://www.amd.com/en/support/kb/release-notes/rn-rad-win-23-3-1), unless they want to face results like this:

 {{< imgs
-	"./polaris.png| Your whole desktop like that"
+	"./polaris.png| Your whole desktop looks like this"
   >}}

-On another topic, we started talks with AMD to investigate the cause of the Pentelas region vertex explosions in `Xenoblade Chronicles 3`, and also now the initial regions in its new expansion, `Future Redeemed`.
+On another topic, we started talks with AMD to investigate the cause of the Pentelas Region vertex explosions in `Xenoblade Chronicles 3`, and also the initial regions in its new expansion, `Future Redeemed`.

 {{< imgs
-	"./pentelas.png| That’s the water doing the mother of all vertex explosions (Xenoblade Chronicles 3)"
+	"./pentelas.png| That’s the water performing the mother of all vertex explosions (Xenoblade Chronicles 3)"
   >}}

-Since the issue affects both the official AMD and Mesa drivers indiscriminately, we suspect it’s a hardware limitation–possibly the lack of support for D24 depth formats, which many games utilize (Xenoblade games included), and both NVIDIA and Intel support.
+Since the issue affects both the official AMD and Mesa drivers indiscriminately, we suspect it’s a hardware limitation — possibly the lack of support for D24 depth formats, which many games utilize (Xenoblade games included), and both NVIDIA and Intel support.

 {{< imgs
 	"./d24.png| That’s what a hardware limitation looks like"